Carbon Fiber Foundation Repair

 Carbon Fiber Foundation Repair In Utah

 There are a variety of methods to repair a foundation wall, some more invasive than others.
 Carbon fiber foundation repair applications can stabilize a bowing foundation wall without the need for excavating or drilling.
 These applications are done directly to the surface of the foundation wall.
 Once installed they can be painted over or have framing put up right over the top of the repair, hiding all evidence of the repairs that have been made.
-Carbon fiber foundation repair ensures no lost space in your basement as the repair is lightweight and slim.
-It is also ideal for small working areas as no excavation is required to apply the carbon fiber to the foundation.
+Carbon fiber foundation repair ensures no lost space in your basement as the repair is so lightweight and slim.
+It is also ideal for small working areas as no excavation or demolition is required to apply the carbon fiber to the foundation.

 What Causes A Foundation To Crack or Bow?